micropython/oofatfs/src/00readme.txt

   #define _FS_READONLY

-  When application program does not require any write access, _FS_READONLY can be defined to eliminate writing code to reduce module size.
+  When application program does not require any write function, _FS_READONLY can be defined to eliminate writing code to reduce module size.